jcubic/koduj-curriculum/README.md

 The notes will be in form of Markdown files, I probbaly use some tool to generate PDF files that I will use during the course.
 I may also generate HTML files and publish it somewhere (e.g. GitHub pages or using GitBookor something similar).

+The Curriculum will not be for learners but for teachers.
+But if some teacher will want to create version for learners he will be able to do that since the text is released under open license.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.